 Sunglasses:

-And this is a weird one, but, I was desperately looking for sunglass storage and couldn’t find anything that would fit our limited wall space.
+And this is a weird one, but, I was desperately looking for sunglass storage and couldn’t find anything.
 Then I came across a little plant wall shelf from TJ Maxx.

 I ordered it and still wasn’t sure it would work until it arrived, but then I knew it would work PERFECTLY!